-The Group has ownership interest on the entities discussed in Note 3.
-Management concluded that the Group controls those entities arising from voting rights and, therefore, consolidates the entities in its consolidated financial statements.
+The Group has wholly owned, majority and minority-owned subsidiaries discussed in Note 3.
+Management concluded that the Group controls these majority and minority-owned subsidiaries arising from voting rights and, therefore, consolidates the entities in its consolidated financial statements.